gaehlerm/SoftwareEngineering/README.md

 }
 ```

 This idea simplifying the usage of arrays changed C++.
 One of the biggest problems was gone.
 The user friendliness improved a lot.
-This pattern is used everywhere by everyone and has been called "Resource Acquisition Is Initialization" (RAII) by Scott Myers.
-[Effective Modern C++]
+This pattern is used everywhere by everyone and has been called "Resource Acquisition Is Initialization" (RAII) by Scott Myers [Effective C++].

 If there is a code pattern that everyone uses it becomes part of the programming language.
 The vector class was born.
 It’s a higher-level object based on the array.
 It hides all the nasty work with new and delete and comes with an easy to use interface and all the important functionality one would expect.
 The only price to pay is a tiny bit of performance due to the internal implementation details.
 This loss of performance is so small, you won’t be able to measure it in any ordinary software.
 This is a perfect example that you should let the computer take care off what it can.
 The loss in performance is minimal and the gain in usability very significant.